 Apple Logo

-Step by step we will work through the process of creating an outline for a real, or fictitious, workshop following best practices for creating HyFlex, Flipped Learning workshops.
+We’ll start by discussing what workshops’ learning objectives are and why they are important, as well as some related issues to consider before you lead a DSC Flipped Learning workshop.
 If you have any questions, concerns, or would appreciate some guidance, please do not hesitate to ask your instructor for assistance.
 Let’s get started!

 • Who is your audience?
 What is their age and education level?
 Do they have experience with the topic you chose, or something closely related?